Join my community and receive my free ebook! Subscribe now >>

 Minerals that must be included in your foods for high blood pressure are:

-omega-3 and omega-6 fatty acids may be very low, so make a note of that.
+And, if you are not eating fish and cook only in soybean or corn oil your ratio of omega-3 and omega-6 fatty acids may be very low, so make a note of that.

 Choose one of the suggested dishes from each of the categories of foods for high blood pressure in the different meals, vary ingredients to keep your interest and remember to check your calorie intake.
 We also provide slow cooker recipes.